ReiGao/GWSBE/README.md

    #one bam by one bam used to call snp;each sample will have its vcf file in the strelka dir;
 ```

-## 4.Combine all the varient produced by GATK/Lofreq/Strelka2;
+## 4.filter all the varient produced by GATK/Lofreq/Strelka2 use wild type sample;

-	First edit the wt.txt file to specify the wild type sample and make sure the sample name is correct
+	First edit the wt.txt file to specify the wild type sample and make sure the sample name is correct.like follow:

 	```
     cat wt.txt